DarkWiiPlayer/dl_Keys/readme.md

 The user can add as many keys as they like.

+why was it made?
+---
+There is a variety of services that allow you to upload and share files on the internet, but most of these either make the file completely public to anybody who has a lonk or googles it, or just provide you a single key or link to share it.

+This means that, the moment you give the link to a person, this person could technically post it anywhere on the internet, and suddenly YOU are making potentially copyright protected content available to the public.

+This can be avoided by giving this sared link a limited lifespan, after which id expires and can no longer be used. dl_Keys allows you to send a link to a friend that can only be used 3 times in total, or expires at the end of teh day.
+This way the content can only be re-uploaded, meaning it's no longer you making it available.

 How does it work?
 ---
 Whenever a user requests a file, the server searches for the provided key in a list, checks if that key is valid (not expired) and increases its click count by one before actually serving the file.
 If no key is provided, the key cannot be found, is invalid, or does nor apply to the requested file, the user gets a 403 error.